-- Hardware and software stack settings from a machine-dependent YAML file, e.g. in the case of mistral.dkrz.de this file is located at esm tools/configs/machines/mistral.yaml - Information on how git works from esm tools/configs/other software/git.yaml

-Repository name, default branch, compile settings, and necessary model-dependant environment changes for FESOM-2 from a component yaml file, in this case esm_tools/configs/components/fesom/fesom-2.0.yaml
+- hardware and software stack settings from a machinedependent YAML file; e.g. in the case of mistral. dkrz.de, this file is located at esm_tools/configs/ machines/mistral.yaml; - information on how git works from esm_tools/configs/ other_software/git.yaml; - repository name, default branch, compile settings and necessary model-dependant environment changes for FESOM-2 from a component YAML file, in this case esm_tools/configs/components/fesom/fesom-2.0.yaml.

-The information is collected and evaluated, and then used to either download, configure, or compile the model.
-To install FESOM-2, it is thus sufficient to type esm_master install-fesom-2.0, provided one has the access privilege to do so (i.e., access to the repository used for cloning).
-In case of a coupled setup, esm_master first reads the YAML configuration for the coupled setup, which specifies the components used, and then the configurations for the (standalone) model components.
-In case of a conflict between standalone and coupled setup settings, the information from the coupled setup configuration overwrites the standalone configuration.
+The information is collected and evaluated, and then used to either download, configure or compile the model.
+To install FESOM-2, it is thus sufficient to type esm_master install-fesom-2.0, provided one has the access privilege to do so (i.e. access to the repository used for cloning).
+In the case of a coupled